Psychoses 01

 Last modified on Friday, December 29 2006.

-A 28 year-old male louse enthusiast is brought by ambulance to the emergency room.
+A 34 year-old male earwig wrangler is brought by ambulance to the emergency room.

-He is uncooperative, disheveled, and insists that God wants him to convert all the scallops to Muppetology.
+He is uncooperative, disheveled, and insists that the Taliban is putting thoughts into his head.

-He is accompanied by his son, who states that he was lucid and rational until 7 weeks ago.
-He has been exhibiting these behaviors fairly consistently since that time.
+He is accompanied by his girlfriend, who states that he was lucid and rational until 5 months ago.
+He has been exhibiting these behaviors off and on since that time.
+The girlfriend states that the patient is not always depressed when he is seeing visions of old purple dromedaries.

 There is no significant past medical or psychiatric history.